umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/ui-extensions/entity-quick-actions.md

 Each entry must have a type of `ucEntityQuickAction` along with a unique `alias` and `name`.
 Unless you wish to override the button, the `kind` key should be set to `default`.
 An `api` key should be defined that imports the implementation of the `UcEntityQuickActionApi` interface.

-A `meta` entry provides configuration options for the quick actions
+A `meta` entry provides configuration options for quick actions:

 | Name | Description |
 | -- | -- |